This demo showcases a brilliant full spectrum diffraction, or linear rainbow, which is projected onto a large screen.

 This allows us to make the following simplification for normal incidence,

 Using these equations we can now explain the rainbow created by reflecting light off the provided reflective gratings.
 We start with the flashlight using an LED to produce light, or the arc lamp which arcs electricity between two pieces of carbon to produce its light.
-In either case, these light sources are producing a full spectrum of visible light along with others undetectable by our eyes.
-Therefore, we know that the light incident on the diffraction gratings is composed of a wide range of wavelengths to produce the visible white light.
+In either case, these light sources produce a full spectrum of visible light along with other wavelengths undetectable to our eyes.

 Once this beam strikes a diffraction grating at normal incidence, it is reflected according to .
 From this equation, we see that the m=0 or zeroth order reflection will be independent of wavelength.
 In other words, the zeroth order reflection will appear white because each wavelength is reflected by the same angle.
-However, the first and second order reflections will have a weighting on their reflection based on their respective wavelengths.
-It is this key point that tells us we should expect a rainbow reflected at all higher orders past the zeroth central order.
+However, the first and second order reflections will have a weighting based on their respective wavelengths.
+It is this key point that tells us we should expect a rainbow reflected at all higher orders.

 Each separate wavelength is incident at the same angle, because they come from the same point source.
 However, once they strike the reflection grating, each is reflected at a different angle in the visible first and second orders.
 This wavelength based reflection is what separates each wavelength and produces the large rainbow visible on the projection screen.